 Welcome to #saucesome March!
-I figured that as we dive into the fun realm of mother sauces, I’d start you off with the one that is most familiar – tomato sauce.
-However, I want to warn you, this version of tomato sauce probably isn’t like the kind you may be used to making – but once you try it, it’ll be worth all the trouble and you’ll never go back!
+I figured that as we dive into the fun realm of mother sauces, I’d start you off with the one that is most familiar: tomato sauce.
+However, I want to warn you, this version of tomato sauce probably isn’t like the canned stuff.
+But once you try it, it’ll be worth all the trouble and you’ll never go back!

 What Is Salt Pork?

-Salt pork is the very first ingredient in making true tomato sauce – but what is it?
-Salt pork is made from the fattiest cuts of pork (pork belly, pork side, or fatback) and has almost no lean meat to it.
-Unlike bacon, it is not smoked for any additional flavor – it is only cured with salt.
+Salt pork is the very first ingredient in making true french tomato sauce.
+It is made from the fattiest cuts of pork (pork belly, pork side, or fatback) and has almost no lean meat to it.
+Unlike bacon, it is not smoked for any additional flavor, it is only cured with salt.

 Because of the addition of salt pork and pork bones, true French tomato sauce is not vegetarian.

 Salt pork is very common in deep southern and soul cooking, as well as popular dishes like pork & beans, and clam chowders.
-Finding salt pork at a standard grocery store butcher may be difficult, but if you request it, they can often special order it in for you.
+Finding salt pork at a standard grocery store may be difficult, but if you request it, they will usually special order it in for you.

 If you are a student of the father of classical french cooking, Auguste Escoffier, then in his methods you always start a tomato sauce with a roux.
-The roux works as a thickening agent that helps to make the tomato sauce luxurious and rich, but as the methods and times have progressed, most kitchens have gone away from using a roux in tomato sauce because the tomato purée provides enough body and texture without the roux.
+The roux works as a thickening agent that helps to make the tomato sauce luxurious and rich.
+But as the methods and times have progressed, most kitchens have gone away from this because the tomato purée provides enough body and texture without the roux.

 Both methods have their benefits.
-Personally, I skip the roux, I find that it is too time consuming.
+Personally, I skip the roux because I find it unnecessarily time consuming.
 If you would like to use a roux when making yours remember a roux is made of equal parts fat to starch by weight.

 If you choose to bypass the roux, technically your tomato sauce becomes a type of coulis: a smooth purée of vegetables or fruits that is used as a sauce.

-There isn’t a whole lot that calling it a coulis really benefits you (other than sounding fancy and charging an extra dollar or so on the menu) but there are some nuances in how to make the coulis smooth that I covered in this article about puréeing.
-Part of the desired texture of this classic mother sauce is that it is perfectly smooth.
+There isn’t a benefit to calling it a coulis, except sounding fancy and charging an extra dollar on the menu.
+Like a coulis, part of the desired texture of this french tomato sauce is that it is perfectly smooth.

-“What about when you eat a chunky pasta sauce, Mackenzie?
-How does that work?”, you might be asking.
-Traditionally, these are made by reheating the tomato sauce and then building on it with extra tomatoes.
-It’s a super great way to make a pasta sauce, but still “traditionally”, it starts with a smooth sauce or coulis.
+If you’re thinking about how chunky tomato sauces work, they are traditionally made by building on the tomato sauce with extra tomatoes.
+It’s a super great way to make a tomato sauce, but still traditionally starts with a smooth sauce or coulis.

 Plum tomatoes are the best for making tomato sauce from because they have a very small amount of water in the them – which means more tomato flavor and less cooking required to remove the unnecessary liquid.

 Most tomato sauces can be ruined by overcooking, so choosing the best tomatoes for the job helps prevent that.
-If you can, during the summer, when tomatoes are in season, prepare and freeze (or can) fresh tomato purée or roughly chopped tomatoes to make sure that you have the best ingredients for tomato sauce year round.
+If you can, prepare and freeze (or can) fresh tomato purée or roughly chopped tomatoes when they are in season.
+This makes sure that you have the best ingredients for tomato sauce year round.

 Sugar or Vinegar for Balancing?

-Most of the time when we think of finishing a dish, we think of seasoning it with salt & pepper, right?
+Usually salt and pepper is all we need to finish a dish.
 Tomato sauce, however, should be finished with not only seasoning, but balancing.
-Balancing the flavors ultimately means that we are trying to make the sweetness and the acidity even.
+Balancing the flavors ultimately means trying to make the sweetness and the acidity even.
 Sugar helps with the sweetness (especially if the tomatoes are underripe), and wine vinegar helps with the acidity.
 The ultimate goal is to make it where neither overpowers the other.

-To do this: start with adding just a small amount of sugar at a time, tasting it as you go, until you just begin to taste the sugar.
-Then, adding in just a little of wine vinegar at a time – do the same until you can taste the wine vinegar.
+To do this, start with adding just a small amount of sugar at a time.
+Taste it as you go until you just begin to taste the sugar.
+Then, adding in just a little of wine vinegar at a time do the same until you can taste the wine vinegar.

 Making Your Sauce Even Better

 - Additional Aromatics.
-While garlic, bay leaf, thyme, and rosemary are the standard ones in this mother sauce recipe, you can improve upon your sauce by adding in additional aromatics such as:
+While garlic, bay leaf, thyme, and rosemary are the standard herbs in this mother sauce recipe, you can add in additional aromatics such as:

 - roasted garlic